Corneliaryas/video-player/README.md

 ## Known bugs and issues
-Aspect-ratio not supported in firfox.
+Aspect-ratio not supported in firefox.

 Http requests (like the video-urls) not supported in google chrome, needs to be https.